koichishi/CSC418-FinalProject/README.md

 line 121-131 in main.cpp (read vertex from stl file) adapted from TA Darren

-sepUpLights in planet.fs structure adapted from: https://www.shadertoy.com/view/XstSRX (Note that I am using sepUpLights' structure instead of copy paste, and it is for setting up the rotations and radius only, not involving any calculation)
+sepUpLights in planet.fs structure adapted from: https://www.shadertoy.com/view/XstSRX (Note that it is for setting up the rotations and radius only)

 The derivation of cone intersection formula adapted from http://lousodrome.net/blog/light/2017/01/03/intersection-of-a-ray-and-a-cone/